 VSB’s school-age children forecasts do not account for these major developments on the West Side.
 VSB’s 2021 Long Range Facilities Plan only counts “approved plans of the City of Vancouver” in its enrolment forecasts.
 This means that enrolment forecasts do not include approved plans of UBC and the University Endowment Lands (UEL) — two jurisdictions outside of the City of Vancouver — and imminent plans of the City of Vancouver, such as the tens of thousands of people expected in Jericho Lands.

 QEA urges VSB and the Ministry of Education to find win-win solutions, rather than defaulting to win-lose solutions

 We support building a new school in Olympic Village, and finding a site for the CSF to build a school — without closing existing schools.

-VSB should first seek win-win solutions (e.g. building a mixed-use school in Olympic Village with housing for teachers that also provides VSB with income / capital costs) and only after win-win solutions have been exhausted explore win-lose options (e.g. closing an existing school to fund other schools or seismic upgrades).
+VSB should first seek win-win solutions (e.g. building a mixed-use school in Olympic Village with housing for teachers that also provides VSB with income / capital costs) and only after win-win solutions have been exhausted explore win-lose options.

 We do not support closing down schools to open new schools – chasing population growth areas with new schools and decommissioning schools in neighbourhoods in decline is not sustainable.
 Jericho Lands and UBC will be in the same situation as Olympic Village in 10 years.
 This problem will repeat itself every 30 years.

-We support geographic equity of schools and housing, measures that make all of Vancouver accessible to families.
-This would enable families to live where existing family infrastructure exists, rather than a boom and bust cycle of de-commisioning and new build, displacing students and families along the way.
+We support geographic equity of schools and housing — measures that make all of Vancouver accessible to families.
+This would enable families to live where existing family infrastructure exists, rather than a boom and bust cycle of de-commissioning and new build, displacing students and families along the way.
 In finding a site for the Conseil Scolaire Francophone (CSF), the Ministry of Education should first seek sites that do not displace current students and families.